 Join newly published authors Maisha I and Dr. Adrienne N. Bryant for a book-signing.

 Maisha I shares her life story in her book, Journey to I, encouraging others to never give up and to find the winning strength within themselves.
 Dr. Bryant honors the creativity of parents with her book, Original African American Names: Undefined.
 Each author shares the inspirational and empowering feeling when meaning is rendered from one’s name.
 Stop by and join us for what promises to be an interesting afternoon.
 Authors will be selling copies of their books.

 A reading group for kids in 2nd and 3rd grades that meets the 4th Monday of each month.
-This month’s book selection is Akimbo and the Lions by Alexander McCall Smith.
-Please call 720-865-0325 to register.
+This month’s book selection is Ellray Jakes is not a Chicken by Sally Warner.
+Please call 720-865-0325 for more information.

 Join authors Ann and Jordan Alexander Leggett as they discuss Boulder's rich, hair-raising past.
 A home in the Newlands is said to be haunted by a previous owner who was displeased with the remodeling done on his abode, while a Victorian on Pearl Street has been plagued by strange events for a century.
 The authors will talk about these and other scary Boulder tales.

 Lowry author Nancy Sharp discusses her memoir, which focuses on the day that she delivered premature twins and her husband's brain cancer returned.
 Sharp is a Huffington Post blogger and keynote speaker who frequently talks to large groups about what she calls "bold living."